Who's important? -- SUnSET: Synergistic Understanding of Stakeholder, Events and Time for Timeline Generation: Methodology

 \subsection{Event Clustering}

 The next stage of the workflow involves the event clustering process.
 Typically, this involves using content found within similarly dated articles to generate clusters, where each article forms an event node.
 Instead of using the first five sentences in the body of each article~\citep{gholipour-ghalandari-ifrim-2020-examining} or a pre-generated article summary~\citep{hu-etal-2024-moments,Qorib_Hu_Ng_2025} as the input, SUnSET uses every single event ($\mathbf{e}$) to generate a more accurate representation of an event's impact.
+This clustering process automatically reduces error brought forward by hallucination not caught in the previous step since hallucinations generate small event clusters which would be neglected due to their small event size.

 Additionally, unlike the aforementioned clustering methods which uses only date or cosine similarity for cluster creation, we came up with a new metric to gauge the importance of an event.
 This new metric incorporates stakeholder information; intuitively, the more the stakeholders occurs across all topics $D$, the less important they are.
 Similarly, if there is frequent reoccurrence of stakeholders within the same topic ($d\in D$), they are more significant (Tab.~\ref{tab:freq_table}).
 Therefore, SUnSET clustering introduces the use of Equation~\ref{eqn:relevance} to represent the relevance of stakeholders.
 This score penalizes common stakes across $D$ (Eqn.~\ref{eqn:P2}) while rewarding within-topic reoccurrence (Eqn.~\ref{eqn:R}).